sashperso/openshift-hc/roles/storage/README.md

 The role generates the following variables:

-- sc_list: a list of the storage classes defined in the
+- sc_list: a list of the storage classes defined in the cluster
-- sc_default: the default storage class(es) (There may be more than one)
 - pvc_list: JSON dump of all PVCs across all namespaces
 - orphaned_pvcs: a list of PVCs that are not bound to a container
 - orphaned_pvs: a list of PVs that do not have a corresponding PVC